hpsworldwide/pwc-reactive-pipelines/README.md

 )
 ```

-Note that you will have to cast it to `Sync<SimpleContext>`.
+> Note that you will have to cast it to `Sync<SimpleContext>`.

 ## Create a pipeline context

 A pipeline context is an object that implements [PipelineContext](hps.tools.reactive.pipelines.PipelineContext).

-The `failFast()` method is used to brake the pipeline when a step finishes by returning a 'false' to this method.
+The `failFast()` method is used to brake the pipeline when a step finishes by returning 'false' to this method.

-The way you store the data in your context is your mind, but you can start with [SimpleContext](src/main/java/hps/tools/reactive/pipelines/SimpleContext.java).
+The way you store the data in your context is up to you, but you can start with [SimpleContext](src/main/java/hps/tools/reactive/pipelines/SimpleContext.java).

-Be careful to use threadsafe implementation of this interface, even in non parallel pipelines.
+Be careful to use *threadsafe implementation* of this interface, even in non parallel pipelines.

 ### Parallelize some steps

-You may parallelize some steps and compose beautiful pipelines :
+You may parallelize some steps and compose elegant pipelines :

 ```java
 import static hps.tools.reactive.pipelines.PipelineUtils.parallelize;